Bye-bye Pink Tax: Louisiana shoppers will no longer pay state sales tax on women’s products and diapers - NewsBreak

 Some women say it’s the perfect time for this tax exemption to become a law.

-According to Freeman, taxes on these items unfairly burdened women and families living in poverty who may be forced to choose one item over the other.
+According to Freeman, taxes on these items unfairly burdened women and families living in poverty who may be forced to choose one item over the other.1 killed, 1 injured in fiery Lawrence County crash

 “For me, it was a fight for everybody across the state,” said Freeman.
 “There are so many families who live on small-budget margins where having a little bit less tax to pay on their monthly bill will actually put money into their pockets, and so that matters a lot to me that it’s statewide.”